Dog Food for Specific Health Problems

 Can you suggest a good dog food with low oxalate content?

-Look for a 3, 4 or 5-star dog food that containing no ingredients known to be high in oxalates.
+Look for a 3, 4 or 5-star dog food containing no ingredients known to be high in oxalates.

 Where can I find a list of ingredients high in oxalates?

 You can find an excellent article written for humans afflicted with these same types of bladder and kidney stones.
-It’s published by a major medical center1 and entitled, “Low Oxalate Diet“.
+It’s published by a major medical center 1 and entitled, “Low Oxalate Diet“.

 Can you suggest a quality low fat dog food?